-Disparate cities such as Atlanta, Houston, Milwaukee and Ohio may receive less shine, but the crews and labels behind their respective homegrown subcultures are intent on making an impact.
+Disparate cities such as Atlanta, Houston, Milwaukee and Cleveland may receive less shine, but the crews and labels behind their respective homegrown subcultures are intent on making an impact.
 They choose to write their own rules.
 Pay attention.

 On a Saturday in March, Morph invades the basement of an old elementary school.
 A wander down the maze-like subterranean hallways lined with threadbare couches reveals a dancefloor bathed in red light and peppered with the amber glow of lit cigarettes and blunts (selling these tobacco wraps in all Atlanta clubs is customary).
 Veer left and you stumble into an adjacent open artist studio, where the painter inside seems unfazed by the soundtrack of Kilo Ali, Cool Amerika, Epic B, and refixed Brandy vibrating against her walls.
 Co-head JSPORT rallies partygoers as he calls Philly headliner Nargiz to the decks: “This is a place where we move however the fuck we want to!”